toptal/chewy/README.md

 UsersIndex::User.import [1, 2, 42] # pass even ids for import, it will be handled in the most effective way

 UsersIndex.import # import every defined type
-UsersIndex.reset # purges index and imports default data for all types
+UsersIndex.reset! # purges index and imports default data for all types
 ```

+See [actions.rb](lib/chewy/index/actions.rb) for more details.

 Also if passed user is #destroyed? or specified id is not existing in the database, import will perform `delete` index for this it